-- 7. Recaps, space saver spares, and studded tires are not allowed for competition. - 8.
-Tires MUST NOT touch body or frame at any time. - 9.
-Tires MUST NOT have cords showing. - 10.
-Street tires MUST show visible evidence of an original manufacturer's tread pattern full circle of tire. - 11.
-All street tires MUST have a minimum of twenty-five (25) pounds pressure in speed events (not applicable to DOT autocross/race compound tires).
-Tires will be checked on a random basis at the start line to ensure pressures are no lower than the minimum pressure.
-Those that are too low will be disqualified.
-There are no minimum air pressure requirements for Drag Race events. - 12.
-DOT autocross/race compound tires and drag slicks MUST have visible wear indicators. - 13.
-In Drag Race events, screws may be used to hold tires in place on wheels of cars in Group-2 and above. - I. HUBCAPS and TRIM RINGS MUST be removed in all classes. - J. LUG NUTS and WHEEL STUDS - 1.
-MUST have all studs and lug nuts (none broken or missing) on each wheel. - 2.
-Wheel Shims are legal. - 3.
-Lug nuts MUST be tight and have a minimum of six (6) turns on stud. - 4.
-1⁄2" Minimum diameter studs are recommended on all Group 3 cars. - 5.
-1⁄2" Minimum diameter studs are required on all Corvettes in the DP class, and for all six (6) inch and larger width wheels with spacers and running drag slicks or race tires (slicks) listed "for off road use only." - K. WHEEL BEARINGS -- With the car jacked up, verify that there is no excess play in the wheel bearings, in accordance with factory specifications. - L. FUEL and FUEL lines - 1.
-Fuel lines passing through the cockpit are not allowed. - 2.
-Mechanical fuel pressure gauges are not allowed in the cockpit. - 3.
-Fuel shall be restricted to gasoline, any grade, only.
-Gasolines consist entirely of-hydrocarbon compounds, except that gasoline/ethanol mixtures that are sold to the public at retail outlets for highway use are also acceptable.
-Gasoline may contain antioxidants, metal deactivators, corrosion inhibitors, and lead alkyl compounds such as tetraethyl lead. - A. Octane booster and lead substitute additives are allowed. - B. Oxygen and/or nitrogen bearing additives are prohibited; except for those originally present in service pump fuel. - C. Nitrous Oxide is not allowed. - 4.
-Plumbing and/or fitting for Nitrous Oxide is not allowed in Groups-1S, 1, or 2. - 5.
-Plumbing and hardware for Nitrous Oxide injection is allowed in Group-III and DP ONLY IF capped closed at Nitrous Oxide supply fitting.
+- 1 MUST have all studs and lug nuts (NO broken or missing) on each wheel. - 2 Wheel Shims are legal. - 3 Lug nuts MUST be tight and have a minimum of six (6) turns on stud. - 4 1/2" Minimum diameter studs are recommended on all Group 3 cars. - 5 1/2" Minimum diameter studs are required on all Corvettes in the DP class, and for all six (6) inch and larger width wheels with spacers and running drag slicks or race tires (slicks) listed "for off road use only." - K WHEEL BEARINGS With the car jacked up, verify that there is no excess play in the wheel bearings, in accordance with factory specifications. - L FUEL and FUEL lines - 1 Fuel lines passing through the cockpit are not allowed. - 2 Mechanical fuel pressure gauges are not allowed in the cockpit. - Fuel shall be restricted to gasoline, any grade, only.
+Gasolines consist entirely of hydrocarbon compounds, except that gasoline/ethanol mixtures that are sold to the public at retail outlets for highway use are also acceptable.
+Gasoline may contain antioxidants, metal deactivators, corrosion inhibitors, and lead alkyl compounds such as tetraethyl lead. - a Octane booster and lead substitute additives are allowed. - b Oxygen and/or nitrogen bearing additives are prohibited; except for those originally present in service pump fuel. - c Nitrous Oxide is not allowed. - 4 Plumbing and/or fitting for Nitrous Oxide is not allowed in Groups-1S, 1, or 2. - 5 Plumbing and hardware for Nitrous Oxide injection is allowed in Group-III and DP ONLY IF capped closed at Nitrous Oxide supply fitting.
 The Nitrous Oxide supply MUST be removed from the car.

-M. FIREWALLS -- All vehicles competing MUST have a solid sealed firewall.
+M FIREWALLS - All vehicles competing MUST have a solid sealed firewall.